ROSE 0.11.145.147

 Switch("str2").intrinsicValue(std::string("hello world"), s2);

-Definition at line 2361 of file util/Sawyer/CommandLine.h.
+Definition at line 2361 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::explosiveLists ( bool b)
+Switch & Sawyer::CommandLine::Switch::explosiveLists ( bool b)

 inline